Tommy Morrison: Retirement

 In February 1996, in the hours before a scheduled bout against Arthur Weathers, the Nevada Athletic Commission determined that Morrison had tested positive for HIV, suspending Morrison from boxing in Nevada.
 Several days later, Morrison's physician administered a test, which was also positive.
 At a news conference on February 15, 1996, Morrison said he had contracted HIV because of a "permissive, fast and reckless lifestyle."
 Morrison stated that he would "absolutely" never fight again.

 At another news conference on September 19, 1996, in Tulsa, Oklahoma, Morrison announced he wished to fight "one last time" when he could find an opponent, the proceeds of which would benefit his KnockOut AIDS Foundation.
 A spokesman for the Oklahoma Professional Boxing Advisory Board said Morrison would probably not be permitted to fight in Oklahoma because of his Nevada suspension.
 Morrison was given an opportunity for a final bout.
-By invitation of George Foreman, Morrison traveled to Japan in November 1996, to fight on the undercard, headlined by Foreman himself of his title defense of his Lineal/WBU championship against Crawford Grimsley.
+By invitation of George Foreman, Morrison traveled to Japan in November 1996, to fight on the undercard, headlined by Foreman himself of his title defense of his Lineal title and WBU championship against Crawford Grimsley.
 Morrison was allowed to fight as anyone who was HIV positive was not prohibited from fighting in the boxing sport within Japan.
 However the bout was agreed to be stopped if Morrison received a cut.
-Morrison won against Rhode by TKO, at less than two minutes of the first round.
+Morrison won against Marcus Rhode by TKO, at less than two minutes of the first round.

 Comeback

-In 2007, Morrison began fighting again.
-After passing medical tests in Texas, West Virginia licensed Morrison to fight in that state, so in February 2007 he fought and beat John Castle by a second round knockout.
-In February 2008, Morrison was cleared to fight Matt Weishaar in Leon, Mexico on the undercard, where standard HIV testing before a match did not exist at such a time, and he defeated him by a third round TKO.
+In 2007, Morrison began fighting again having tested negative for HIV several times that year, after a decade away from the ring.
+After passing medical tests in Texas, West Virginia licensed Morrison to fight in that state, so in February of that year he fought and beat John Castle by a second round TKO, knocking him down in round two with his signature left hook.

+Morrison vs Weisharr

+In February 2008, Morrison was cleared to fight a young and undefeated fighter, Matt Weishaar, 3–0–2 (1 KO), in Leon, Mexico, on the undercard of Marco Antonio Rubio vs. Jose Luis Zertuche.
+Morrison's age and ring rust were very prominent in the bout, as he nearly stumbled over in round 2, but defended well and retained sharp powerful punches that shook his junior opponent.
+Weisharr took the first round on the cards with his jab keeping Tommy off the attack, but Morrison defeated Weisharr by third round TKO, after Weishaar was beginning to be overwhelmed by Morrison's powerful punches and accurately placed blows to the head beginning in the third, leading to the ref waving off the fight after a hard left hook and right cross.